Bachelor of Science with Honours

 Additional mandatory costs are highlighted where they are known in advance.
 There are other costs associated with university study.

 The Eamon McFadden Memorial Prize: First year prize for preparation for practice learning module.

 The Excellence in Social Work Practice Award: Awarded in final year to the student who has achieved the highest total score in the all practice based components (placements/practice learning opportunities) within the programme of study.

 The Huw Griffiths Working with Service Users Award: Awarded to the student who has achieved the highest mark in the working with service users module.

 Criminal Record check and Occupational Health Screening costs

-Occupational Health Screening is required in advance of becoming a student (those with confirmed places).
+Occupational Health Screening will also be carried out for new students.
 Costs associated with this are currently £35 for initial health screening with an additional £50 charge should vaccinations be required.
 A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of £90.
-Please note these are 2020/21 prices that are subject to change for 2022/23.
+Please note these are 2021/22 prices that are subject to change for 2022/23.

 Students choosing a period of paid work placement or study abroad as part of their course should be aware that there may be additional travel and living costs as well as tuition fees.

 Please contact the course team for more information.